Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 ### !end-callout

 It's worth it to recognize that, even if the arguments are the same, calling `Album(...)` will _always_ make another instance.
-The following code still makes _two_ instances of `Album`:
+The following code still makes _two_ instances of `Album`, each of which happens to have its title set to "Dirty Computer."

 ```python
 Album("Dirty Computer")